working-group-two/engineering-blog/pages/blog/_posts/2020-03-30-catch-imsi-from-vowifi-session.md

 permalink: /blog/vowifi-imsi-leak/
 title: VoWifi leaking IMSI
 date: 2020-03-30
-tags: telco 4g epdg vowifi networking security
+tags: telco 4G epdg vowifi networking security
 author: <a href="https://www.linkedin.com/in/rskjetlein/">Roger Skjetlein</a>
 ---

-4g offers more services than the earlier generation such as 3g and 2g.
-One of the service that really have gained traction later years is VoLTE, that is Voice over LTE and later that we will go more in dept regarding security is VoWifi, Voice over Wifi.
+4G offers more services than the earlier generation such as 3G and 2G.
+One of the services has really have gained traction later years is VoLTE (Voice over LTE) and VoWifi (Voice over Wifi) that we will go more in dept regarding security.

-VoWifi is beneficial in terms of using any Wifi connection offering public internet access thus extending and improving the coverage and connectivity.
+VoWifi is beneficial in terms being able to use any Wifi connection offering public internet access thus extending and improving the coverage and connectivity.
-Think of it in similar ways of building our own eNodeB cellular network, but using commodity wifi components instead and avoiding the strict regulation and licensing spectrum.
+Think of it as building our own cellular network, but using commodity wifi components instead and avoiding the strict regulation and licensing of spectrum.

 ## What is IMSI
-*The international mobile subscriber identity (IMSI) is a number that uniquely identifies every user of a cellular network.[1]
+*The international mobile subscriber identity (IMSI) is a number that uniquely identifies every user of a cellular network.
 It is stored as a 64-bit field and is sent by the mobile device to the network.
 It is also used for acquiring other details of the mobile in the home location register (HLR) or as locally copied in the visitor location register.
 To prevent eavesdroppers from